Dr Timothy Heffernan

 Dr Timothy Heffernan is Lecturer in Anthropology and Development Studies in the School of Archaeology and Anthropology.
 His research and teaching are driven by a deep curiosity to understand how communities confront and recover from life-altering events.
 From environmental disasters to political and economic upheavals, his research explores stories of recovery, connection and transformation.
 Rooted in anthropological fieldwork, he seeks to understand not just how unwelcome change is endured, but how recovery unfolds in complex, unpredictable ways.

-His first ethnographic monograph, Compassionate solidarity: Crisis, recovery and kincentric politics in Iceland (forthcoming, Toronto UP), examined kinship as a central vehicle for recovery after a national economic crisis.
-A core feature of the book is the crisis-recovery nexus, which is used thematically to examine kinship's role in forging new pathways of belonging and sociopolitical reform after unwelcome change.
+His first monograph, Compassionate solidarity: Crisis, recovery and kincentric politics in Iceland (forthcoming, Toronto UP), examined kinship as a vehicle for recovery after national economic crisis.
+A core feature of the book is its focus on the crisis-recovery nexus, which is used thematically to examine the role of kinship in forging new pathways of connection, belonging and political reform after crisis.

 Dr Heffernan is currently working on projects to support 'bottom-up' methods for regional communities in Australia and northern Europe to drive recovery after environmental disasters, as well as a project promoting wellbeing in schools to understand the impacts of bushfire and other disasters on mental health.